Ugochukwuodinaka/Food-App-Business-Analysis/README.md

 ![](Food_App_Business_Analysis_Dashboard_3.jpg)

 ### Analysis:
-From the analysis, i made the findings below:
+From the analysis, i made the Key Performance Indcator findings below:
 - The Total Monthly Income from this Food App Business data $113.8M.
 - The Average Mmonthly Income from this Food App Business is $51.622k
 - The Total Amount Spent on all the food categories is $1.34M.